26 Sep The Best TRX Rehab Exercises

 Anterior Shoulder I’s, Y’s, & T’s

 The posterior shoulder gets all the love these days.
-But what about the flip side of the coin?
-What about anterior shoulder strength?
+But what about the flip side of the coin and anterior shoulder strength?
 Many patients’ shoulder symptoms are exacerbated by uncontrolled lengthening of the anterior chain.
-So why not train this pattern in the later stages of rehab?
+So, why not train this pattern in the later stages of rehab?

-This exercise is a great way to work on anterior chain control.
+These 3 TRX rehab exercises are a great way to work on anterior chain control.
 The emphasis should be on maintaining a neutral lumbar spine, keeping inferior rib cage apposition, and eccentrically controlling scapula retraction/posterior tilt.
-This eccentric component may have additional benefits for those with myofascial restrictions in their anterior chain (i.e. pec minor).
+This eccentric component may have additional benefits for those with myofascial restrictions in their anterior chain (i.e., pec minor).

 Aaron Swanson, DPT, CSCS – Owner, Physical Therapist at The A&G Project